gummyworm/monster/docs/editor.md

 Because the editor is limited to 40 columns in width, the first and last lines are handled specially.
 If the first line will not fit, the paste is aborted.
 If the last line will not fit, it is broken into two lines.

+### LINE ENDINGS

+Files are stored with $0d line endings, but file saved with UNIX style line-endings ($0a), will automatically converted when the file is loaded.

 ### JUMP LISTS
 When the user "jumps" to a different position in the source (`gg`, `G`, `goto line`,